Juventutem

 Juventutem (Latin: Fœderatio Internationalis Juventutem) is an international movement of young Roman Catholics of the ages 18 to 39 who are devoted to the Tridentine Mass.
 The aim of the society is to foster and strengthen relationships between these young people at the national and international levels, and to encourage and assist them in developing their faith.

+Father Armand de Malleray FSSP, is the official Chaplain since 2004.

 Origin of name

 The word juventutem is a declension of the Ecclesiastical Latin juventus, meaning "youth", and is taken from Psalm 42(43):4, as used in the opening prayers of the Traditional Mass, which the priest and altar server recite at the foot of the altar: Introibo ad altare Dei.
 Ad Deum qui laetificat juventutem meam. ("I will go in to the altar of God; to God who gives joy to my youth.")
 In the Catholic understanding, the term juventutem refers to the spiritual youth that comes from the grace of Jesus Christ.